bkellerm/CAMOVE/README.md

 what hand is touching the screen and in which segment (top, middle, bottom) the touches occure.

 # Support
-Currently, both CAMOVE frameworks are only tested on a chrome 64 browser on a OnePlus 5t.
+Currently, both CAMOVE frameworks are only tested on a Google Chrome for Android v64 browser on a OnePlus 5t.

 # Installation
 The framework is dependant on jQuery, therefore first include jQuery